Manjaka13/gestion-stock/README.md

 ### Install prettier and eslint extensions for VSCode

 Prettier is for formatting code, eslint for checking for errors and enforce code style.
-Reload VSCode once it's done.
+Reload VSCode once it's done.\
+Now, each time you save a file, prettier is ran to format your code and eslint is ran to check for potential errors

 **Note: Do not use npm, use yarn instead**